atao60/fse-cli/CONTRIBUTING.md

 ```
 ### Iterate tests over main versions of Node.js

-To ensure this package `@atao60/fse-cli` is compatible with all major versions of [Node.js](https://nodejs.org), a [Docker](https://www.docker.com/) image with the last release of each of them is used to run the tests:
+To ensure this package `@atao60/fse-cli` is compatible with all major versions of [Node.js](https://nodejs.org), a [Docker](https://www.docker.com/)(°) image with the last release of each of them is used to run the tests:

 ```bash
 ./make.sh nodecheckall
 ```
-The checked versions of [Node.js](https://nodejs.org) are from 10 to 16.
+The checked releases of [Node.js](https://nodejs.org) are from 12 to last available one as long as a version compatible with [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) is available(°°).

-> As soon as [Docker](https://www.docker.com/) is installed, some Bourne shell or compatible should be available, allowing running `make.sh`.
+> (°) As soon as [Docker](https://www.docker.com/) is installed, some Bourne shell or compatible one should be available, allowing cross-platform running of `make.sh`.

+> (°°) Already reached [EOL](https://en.wikipedia.org/wiki/End-of-life_product) of [Node.js' Releases](https://github.com/nodejs/Release) are:
->[EOL](https://en.wikipedia.org/wiki/End-of-life_product) of `Node.js` 10 was the 30th April 2021, see [Node.js' Releases](https://github.com/nodejs/Release).
+- 10: 30th April 2021,
-Even if [Docker Official Images for Node.js](https://hub.docker.com/_/node) doesn't support any more versions below 12, older versions are still available.
+- 13: 1st of june 2020,
+- 15: 1st of june 2021.
+As release 15 is compatible with `ESM`, it's not been removed from checking yet.

 > Don't forget to regularly check and clean up disk space used by [Docker](https://www.docker.com/): `docker system df` and `docker system prune` are your friends here!